tleecsm/VoVTCG/www/data/cards.md

  - Rank: 1

-Return the first unit that arrives at this fortification to its recruitment rail; that unit cannot be redeployed this turn.
-If multiple units arrive at the same time, your opponent may choose which unit to return.
+Return the first unit that arrives at each attached fortification to its recruitment rail; that unit cannot be redeployed this turn.
 <br>

 ##### ALP.NAT.016